ARMmbed/mbed_OS_API_Docs/docs/APIs/interfaces/digital/Serial.md

 Serial channels have a number of configurable parameters:

-  * _Baud Rate_ - There are a number of standard baud rates ranging from a few hundred bits per seconds, to megabits per second.
-The default setting for a Serial connection on the mbed Microcontroller is 9600 baud.
+  * _Baud Rate_ - There are a number of standard baud rates ranging from a few hundred bits per second, to megabits per second.
+The default setting for a serial connection on the mbed microcontroller is 9600 baud.
   * _Data length_ - Data transferred can be either 7 or 8 bits long.
-The default setting for a Serial connection on the mbed Microcontroller is 8 bits.
+The default setting for a serial connection on the mbed microcontroller is 8 bits.
   * _Parity_ - An optional parity bit can be added.
 The parity bit will be automatically set to make the number of 1's in the data either odd or even.
-Parity settings are Odd, Even or None.
-The default setting for a Serial connection on the mbed microcontroller is for the parity to be set to None.
+Parity settings are *Odd*, *Even* or *None*.
+The default setting for a serial connection on the mbed microcontroller is None.
-  * _Stop Bits_ - After data and parity bits have been transmitted, 1 or 2 stop bit is inserted to "frame" the data.
-The default setting for a Serial connection on the mbed microcontroller is for one stop bit to be added.
+  * _Stop Bits_ - After data and parity bits have been transmitted, one or two stop bits are inserted to "frame" the data.
+The default setting for a serial connection on the mbed microcontroller is one stop bit.

-The default settings for the mbed microcontroller are described as _9600 8N1_, and this is common notation for Serial port settings.
+The default settings for the mbed microcontroller are described as _9600 8N1_, a  common notation for serial port settings.

 ## See Also

   * [Communication with a PC](Serial.md)

-## Reference

   * [Serial Port on Wikipedia](http://en.wikipedia.org/wiki/Serial_port)

 ## Examples

-### Example one
+### Example one - print Hello World

 ```
 #include "mbed.h"